 One effective way to reach the desired temperature is placing the bottle in the refrigerator for about 45 minutes before serving.
 Alternatively, using a wine chiller or ice bucket filled with water and ice can also achieve the desired temperature in a shorter time.

-If you do not have a decanter, simply swirling the wine in the glass can help aerate it and release its flavors.
+If you do not have a decanter, simply swirling the wine in the glass can help aerate your cabernet franc and release its flavors.
 Another option is to use a wine aerator, a small device designed to expose the wine to air as it’s poured, accelerating the process of aeration.
-However, avoid aerating older or more delicate Cabernet Francs, as excessive exposure to air can damage the wine.
+However, avoid aerating red wines or older or more delicate Cabernet Francs, as excessive exposure to air can damage the wine.